DistributedProofreaders/dproofreaders/SETUP/UNICODE.md

 * Basic Greek
 * Polytonic Greek
 * Medievalist supplement - for transcription/analysis of medieval writings
+* Semitic and Indic transcriptions - Romanized forms of Arabic, Hebrew, Sanskrit

 All character suites can be viewed using the [All Character Suites](../tools/charsuites.php) page.